shhhkun/CSE130/asgn0/README.md

 ## [design]
 Listed below are a few notable design decisions make when creating this program:
  - Buffer size: 4096 bytes in order to reduce the amount of syscalls ran such as read or write
+ - open() flags: chose O\_RDWR as it is intended for only files (not things that can be confused as a file such as folders/directories)

 ## [instructions]
 To run this program first ensure that the files listed above are present in the same directory.
 Then run the command **make all** to produce a binary called **split**.
 Then take any file(s) of your choice and run split using the syntax below: